-Modified Australian standard child restraints - additional padding Insert Model Policy
+Modified Australian standard child restraints - additional padding Model Policy

-Publication date: Version 1, June 2024
+Publication date: Version 2, April 2025

-This model policy has been developed by Mobility and Accessibility for Children in Australia Ltd (MACA).
+This model policy has been developed by Mobility and Accessibility for Children and Adults Ltd (MACA).

-MACA is a registered charity dedicated to advancing the rights of children with disabilities and medical conditions to safe and equitable transport.
+MACA is a registered charity dedicated to advancing the rights of people with disabilities and medical conditions to safe and equitable transport.
 For more information, visit macahub.org